-Under the RTI Act, information commissions consist of a chief information commissioner and up to 10 information commissioners.
-Several information commissions have been functioning at reduced capacity.
-The non-appointment of commissioners in the ICs in a timely manner leads to a large build-up of pending appeals and complaints.
+Despite the ruling of the apex court, several information commissions have been functioning with an extremely inadequate number of commissioners.
+The non-appointment of commissioners in the ICs in a timely manner is leading to a large build-up of pending appeals and complaints (chapter 4).

-Maharashtra: The SIC of Maharashtra has been functioning with just five information commissioners, including the Chief, for the past several months.
-Due to the commission functioning at a severely reduced strength, the number of pending appeals/complaints has risen at an alarming rate.
-While as of March 31, 2019, close to 46,000 appeals and complaints were pending, the backlog as of May 2021 increased to nearly 75,000 and reached an alarming level of nearly one lakh by June 2022 - more than 100% increase in the backlog in 3 years!
-The apex court, in its judgment in February 2019, had observed that given the large pendency in the SIC, it would be appropriate if the commission functioned at full strength.
+Maharashtra: The SIC of Maharashtra has been functioning with just four information commissioners for several months.
+Due to the commission functioning at a severely reduced strength, the backlog of appeals/complaints has risen at an alarming rate.
+As of March 31, 2018, close to 40,000 appeals and complaints were pending.
+The backlog as of May 2021 increased to nearly 75,000 and reached an alarming level of 1,21,741 by June 2023 - more than 200% increase in the backlog in five years!
+Due to the large backlog and inadequate strength, the assessment shows that it would take the SIC an estimated 3 years and 7 months to dispose a fresh appeal/complaint.
+The apex court, in its February 2019 judgment, had observed that given the large pendency in the Maharashtra SIC, it would be appropriate if the commission functioned at full strength.